IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 Get a jump on Book Fair shopping and have a blast playing bingo with family and friends at our November Family Fun Night.

-Join Island View students and families on Friday, November 15th in the Theater and Library, and remember your gift list as you get first peeks at our Book Fair!
+Join Island View students and families on Friday, November 15th in the Theater and Library, and remember your gift list as you get first peek at our Book Fair!

 ### **Garden Club**